888.624.6737

 • Passing a request through multiple parties when one person could take care of it.

-• Employees show up to give you their time, but not their best effort or ideas.
+• Employees show up and give you their time, but not their best effort or ideas.

 • Accepting that "This is just the way it is."

-These are some ways inefficiencies manifest which can add up and plague productivity.
+These are some ways inefficiencies manifest, which can add up and plague productivity.
 So what is the actual cost of downtime within your organization?
 Is your culture fueling and influencing growth?
-Take a look at the following three principles to start down the path to embracing a culture of productivity in your workforce.
+Consider the following three principles for embracing a culture of productivity in your workforce.

 Would it surprise you to know that 54% of office professionals report wasting valuable time searching for data?
 In this report, nearly one in five (18%) of the 1,000 US professionals surveyed noted this was their primary problem concerning their future remote work strategy.
 Sure, a reasonable percentage of time can be dedicated to finding data.
 But consider what else could be accomplished by shaving off 60%, 50%, or even 25% of that time.